balaji-subburaj/Adaptive-XAI/README.md

 This project was developed as a self-learning and experimentation exercise to explore **explainable artificial intelligence (XAI)** and **uncertainty estimation** in object detection models.
 The work focuses on cow detection in farm images and aims to understand not only *what* the model predicts, but also *how confident* it is and *which image regions influence each prediction*.

-The project was carried out independently after interviews for a student assistant position related to uncertainty-guided XAI, as a way to deepen practical understanding through hands-on implementation.

 ---

 ## Problem Motivation